jpitts/eth-community-discussions/proposals-to-scale.md

 [SoK: Consensus in the Age of Blockchains](https://arxiv.org/pdf/1711.03936.pdf) (PDF)

-> The inherent complexity of consensus protocols and their rapid and dramatic evolution makes it hard to contextualize the design landscape.
-We address this challenge by conducting a systematic and comprehensive study of blockchain consensus protocols.

 ## General Strategies for Scaling the Ethereum Network

 0. Network Bifurcation — separate blockchains (strategies 1–5 directly involve the Ethereum blockchain)